DISTANCE

 During the race

 Please inform a GB Ultras Race Marshal at one of the Checkpoint’s or Race HQ.
 This will ensure all participants who are registered and pull out of the race are accounted for, allowing for the accurate and safe running of the event.
 If a participant withdraws at a Checkpoint they must hand over their Race Number & GPS Tracker to the Event team to signal their retirement.
-Marshals’ will inform the race organiser and each of the remaining Checkpoints can update their event documentation.
+Marshals will inform the race organiser and each of the remaining Checkpoints can update their event documentation.

-Where possible, runners withdrawing from the race maybe able to be transported by GB Ultras event support from a checkpoint back to Race HQ however this cannot be guaranteed.
+Where possible, runners withdrawing from the race may be able to be transported by GB Ultras event support from a checkpoint back to Race HQ however this cannot be guaranteed.
 Priority will be given to runners still participating in the race.

 GB Ultras also reserve the right to pull any participant out of the race on health grounds.